parseablehq/parseable/README.md

 </tr>
 </table>

-You can also use this demo endpoint to send log data.
-For Parseable API documentation, refer to [Parseable API workspace on Postman](https://www.postman.com/parseable/workspace/parseable/overview).
+For complete Parseable API documentation, refer to [Parseable API workspace on Postman](https://www.postman.com/parseable/workspace/parseable/overview).

-Note: Please do not store any sensitive data on this server as the data is openly available.
+**Note**: Please do not store any sensitive data on this server as the data is openly available.
 We'll delete the data on this server periodically.
 ## Why Parseable

-* Index free design.
+* Indexing free design.
-* Highly compressed log data in Parquet - columnar, open data format.
-Search logs via Parseable UI or bring your own analytics platform.
+* Highly compressed log data, stored in [Parquet](https://parquet.apache.org) - columnar, open data format.
+Query logs via Parseable or bring your own analytics platform.
 * Stateless design allowing seamless scale and flexibility.
-* Own your log storage data on your object storage buckets.
+* Own your log data on your object storage buckets.
-* SDK less, simple REST API calls to upload logs.
+* SDK less, simple REST API calls for log ingestion.

 ## Features

+* Kubernetes native design, allowing to get started with pod logs in minutes.
 * Filter log data on tags.
 * Query for specific keywords and fields.
-* Intuitive dashboard to parse and query through log data.
+* Intuitive dashboard to parse and query the log data.
-* Get started on Kubernetes with helm chart.